taganz/react-biosim/README.md

 ## What is this?

-This is an environment to create evolutionary simulations inspired in the video "[I programmed some creatures.
+This is an environment to **create evolutionary** simulations inspired in the video "[I programmed some creatures.
 They Evolved.](https://www.youtube.com/watch?v=N3tRFayqVtk)" (by [David R. Miller](https://github.com/davidrmiller)).

-In this app you can define the simulation initial values and see creatures evolution in real time.
+Define a simulation scenario and observe the evolution of creatures in real time.

-The app offers the following tools to analyze the simulation
+Use those tools to create and analyze the simulation:
+- Simulation settings definition
-- A map editor
+- Map editor
 - Creatures brain visualization
 - Fitness evolution graph
 - Save and load scenarios.
-Gif generation
+- Gif generation
+- Log stats
+- Simulation speed

 This repo is a fork from [this original project](https://github.com/carlo697/react-biosim) by [Carlos Peña](https://github.com/carlo697) that created a Typescript/React version of Miller simulation and designed the GUI.
 Original David R.Miller respository is [here](https://github.com/davidrmiller/biosim4).

+This is a hobby project under development.
+See [To do and know issues](https://github.com/taganz/react-biosim/blob/main/docs/To do and know issues.md)

 ## Live Demo